EmbraceLife/fastai_treasures/my_workstation/my-v2/README.md

 ## key terms to note
 - search "doc_improve:" with vim Ag to see my proposed source improvements in the source files below
-- search "make_uncool:" with vim Ag to see how clean and compact official source code is and how to make it uncool for debugging
+- search "made_uncool:" with vim Ag to see how clean and compact official source code is and how to make it uncool for debugging
 - search "not_finished": for official source but unfinished properly

 ## local.core module